rusyasoft/rusyasoft.github.io/_posts/2025-10-25-my-experience-with-caisp.md

  - course
 ---

-# My Experience with the Certified AI Security Professional (CAISP) Course

 Artificial Intelligence is transforming every industry — but with innovation comes new security risks.
 Recently, I had the chance to explore these challenges firsthand through the **[Certified AI Security Professional (CAISP)](https://www.practical-devsecops.com/certified-ai-security-professional/)** course by **Practical DevSecOps**.